So, What Exactly Is Floating Offshore Wind?

 Onshore wind turbines can be found everywhere from the tropics to the Arctic.
-Three decades ago, developers started putting them on fixed foundations out at sea, sparking the rise of the offshore wind market, which built 6.1 gigawatts of new capacity in 2019.
+Three decades ago, developers started putting them on fixed foundations out at sea, sparking the rise of the offshore wind market, which added 6.1 gigawatts of new capacity in 2019.

 More recently, the wind industry embarked on an even more ambitious endeavor: putting turbines on floating platforms in the water, rather than fixed foundations.
 Now on the verge of commercial maturity, floating wind has the potential to become one of the most important new renewable energy markets.